icodewith-ai/icodewithai-code/content/faq/what-can-i-build-with-ai.md

 - **Internal business tools** and automation
 - **SaaS products** from MVP to full-featured platforms

-But this means transitioning from being a Vibe Coder into a Professional Builder.
+But this means transitioning from being a Vibe Coder into a Product Builder.

 Want to see some profesionally built apps using AI?
 Check out our [App Gallery](/apps)!